ParanoidUser/codewars-handbook/kata/7-kyu/acronym-generator/README.md

 ``martin schmidt => MS``

-In your company there work only people with a maxinmum of two first names.
+In your company there work only people with a maximum of two first names.
 If a person has two first names, they might be joined with a dash.

 ``Jan-Erich Schmidt => JES``